-- 1. U.S. Coast Guard project management in the oversight of all plan submittals to the OCMI as noted in Section 1.2. - 2.
-Liaison with the MSC regarding all required plan review submissions. - 3.
+- 1. U.S. Coast Guard project management in the oversight of all document submittals to the OCMI as noted in Section 1.2. - 2.
+Liaison with the ACS and MSC regarding all required plan review submissions, as applicable. - 3.
 OCMI's point of contact regarding all owner/operator inquiries. - 4.
 Coordinate with ACS representative in conjunction with all aspects of the re-flag project. - 5.
 Become familiar with the company's "gap analysis." - 6.
-Evaluation and documentation of all existing equivalencies or exemptions. - Conduct inspection of the vessel for compliance with international conventions and previous flag administration requirements, per Section 3.1 of this Enclosure. - 8.
+Evaluation and documentation of all existing equivalencies or exemptions to international standards or ACS rules.

+- 7. Conduct inspection of the vessel for compliance with international conventions and previous flag administration requirements, per Section 3.1 of this Enclosure. - 8.
 Evaluate all required ISM documents, required manuals, and shipboard logs. - 9.
 Evaluation of the U.S. crew's familiarity with the vessel. - 10.
 Review of the U.S. crew's documentation in accordance with STCW and U.S. manning requirements. - 11.
-Review and draft COI and all CG issued statutory documents for OCMI signature.
+Review and draft COI and all CG issued statutory documents for OCMI signature. - 12.
+Coordinate with CG-5P-TI and CG-CVC.